G00232918/pands-project/README.md

 # Summary -

 The majority of the scatter plots don't show any strong relationship bar the Petal Scatter plot.
 This shows that there is a strong linear relationship for the Petal Scatter plot because the plots are showing around the middle of the diagram.
-These doesn't appear to be any outliers.
+There doesn't appear to be any outliers.

 Finally I created a heatmap to review the correlation - sns-heatmap.png.
 A heatmap contains values representing various shades of the same colour for each value to be plotted.
 Usually the darker shades of the chart represent higher values than the lighter shade.
 For a very different value a completely different colour can also be used. (tutorialspoint)